North America's First Metal Miners & Metal Artisans

 We have self-collected hundreds and hundreds of worked and scrap pieces of copper associated with artifact finds that point to the presence of numerous manufacturing, or workshop, sites.
 We have also found worked copper "bars" (for lack of a better term) which are up to 1 1/2" square and 8" long which were most likely used as trade items as they were easily transportable in that form.
 These bars also demonstrated that the specific piece of copper could be worked, giving it more value in trade.
 Modern experimentation in manufacturing copper tools and weapons has shown that many pieces of copper are not suitable for manufacturing purposes due to impurities and flaws within the copper.
 Thus, a worked copper "bar" would demonstrate the workability of a specific piece of copper, increasing its trade value.
 The largest single Phase II worked piece of copper we have acquired measures approximately 6 1/2" x 6" x 1" and weighs 4 1/2 lbs.
 Phase I worked copper is copper that has been worked on a single plane, copper that has been pounded flat.
 Phase II worked copper is copper that has been worked on more than a single plane, copper that has been pounded flat and pounded on the sides.

 The presence of gas bubbles on the surface of a few Copper Complex artifacts has been taken by some as evidence that these artifacts were in fact cast from molten copper.
-I have yet to see empirical evidence to support this copper casting hypothesis, no molds, no furnaces, no copper drippings and no slag as found with ancient or modern foundry operations and no partially completed artifacts with a casting sprue still in place.
+I have yet to see empirical evidence to support this copper casting hypothesis, no molds, no furnaces, no copper drippings and no slag as found with ancient or historic foundry operations and no partially completed artifacts with a casting sprue still in place.
 What has been shown to be true through modern day experimentation is that gas bubbles are rountinely formed in the pound/anneal process.
 Gas bubbles have been shown to form when copper is heated to a red-hot state in the annealing process due to gas expanding and attempting to be released.
 The vaporization of impurities in the copper can account for these bubbles.
 There would actually be more surface gas bubbles observed if it were not for the highly oxidized condition of many copper artifacts which has obliterated them.
 This phenomenon has been observed numerous times in the process of copper tools being fashioned by modern day artisans using the pound/anneal process.
 (Link to article on this subject)

 Unfinished folded blank for a conical point